Back to all posts

 • Your schedule is uncertain enough that locking in 30+ nights feels premature

-• You mostly need convenience, not a full monthly rhythm
+• You need more comfort than a hotel room, but not a full monthly rhythm

 For this kind of stay, the right questions are: